shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 The panda magnet was awarded when a person completed all courses and assignments and meant they were Challenger “certified”.

 ![Designs for magnets](badges.png)
+Note: The **colors appear garish on the web** because they were designed for printed magnets.

 ## Hosting the summit